11 Nov 20

 Ireland’s value proposition as a strategic, English-speaking entry point to the wealthiest and largest economic bloc in the world is set to become more important than ever.
 We are certainly blessed with the gift of conversation, and with the UK leaving the EU in March, we are set to become the only English-speaking EU member state.

-According to the last Census here, there are 612,018 people in Ireland, or 13 percent of the overall population, who are multilingual.
+According to the last Census here in 2016, there are 612,018 people in Ireland, or 13 percent of the overall population, who are multilingual.
 This is crucial for companies looking to enter the European market, as English fluency, as well as foreign language proficiency, are essential to do business with European companies.